-The Bible records that King Hiram of Tyre ruled during the reign of King David and his son King Solomon.
-Hiram had good relationship with them.
+The Bible records that this king of Tyre ruled during the reign of King David and his son King Solomon.
+The king of Tyre had good relationship with them.
 “Now Hiram king of Tyre sent his servants to Solomon when he heard that they had anointed him king in place of his father, for Hiram always loved David” (1 Kings 5:1).

-Because of his deep respect for David, King Hiram sent skilled workmen and materials to David for the building of his house: “Now Hiram king of Tyre sent envoys to David, along with cedar logs and carpenters and stonemasons, and they built a palace for David” (2 Samuel 5:11).
+Because of his deep respect for David, the king of Tyre sent skilled workmen and materials to David for the building of his house: “Now Hiram king of Tyre sent envoys to David, along with cedar logs and carpenters and stonemasons, and they built a palace for David” (2 Samuel 5:11).
 For at that time, the Phoenicians were more experienced and skilled in building more than the Hebrews.

-David desired to build a temple“a house of rest for the ark of the covenant of the Lord, for the footstool of our God” (1 Chronicles 28:2).
-But God forbade him to do so because he had been a warrior and has shed blood (1 Kings 5:3).
+David desired to build “a house of rest for the ark of the covenant of the Lord, for the footstool of our God” (1 Chronicles 28:2).
+But God forbade him to do so because he had been a warrior and has shed blood (1 Kings 5:3) but promised that David’s son would do that.
 Therefore, the Lord appointed Solomon to do this work instead for during his reign there was rest from war (1 Kings 5:4).
-And, the Lord fulfilled his promise to David (1 Kings 5:5).
+And, the Lord fulfilled his promise to King David (1 Kings 5:5).